rara-by/Sparkify5-AWS-EMR-S3-streaming/README.md

 ### DSCI6007 Sparkify Lab 5

 In this lab we scale out using multiple nodes (instances) using Hadoop.
 A key difference with IPython parallel is that Hadoop is not interactive, it works with batch processes.
 So in Hadoop, we wrap the processes in a map and a reduce step.
+#### **Hadoop**
 #### Step 1: Create a Hadoop cluster.

 The Hadoop cluster is created in AWS EMR with the following configuration: